 Casas really give you an authentic opportunity to engage with Cubans while you stay in Cuba.
 From strolling through the various neighborhoods to engaging in conversations with locals, to receiving unfiltered recommendations that you wouldn't have with hotel staff, plus real, homemade food.
 What's not to love?!
 Lianet from Cuba knows all the best places if you are looking for a perfect experience.

-If a casa particular just isn't for you, there are, of course, hotels, resorts, and hostels to stay in in Cuba as well.
+If a casa particular just isn't for you, there are, of course, hotels, resorts, and hostels to stay in while you travel around Cuba as well.

 If you're strictly a hostel person, you can read reviews of hostels in Cuba on TripAdvisor and then contact the hostel directly.
 A note though: if you tend to prefer a private room in a hostel, we recommend staying in a casa.
 And a basic casa isn't going to be much different in price from a dorm bed so why not have a room of your own and enjoy